-Dr Seuss’ story Yertle the Turtle describes how a turtle called Yertle sits at the top of a pile of other turtles.
+Dr Seuss’ story Yurtle the Turtle describes how a turtle called Yurtle sits at the top of a pile of other turtles.
 In this example, the pile of turtles is represented by a linked list of Turtle objects, with the down property serving to connect one Turtle object to another.
 If a Turtle object has a non-null down property, then this represents a turtle that is sitting below the current one.
 The last turtle in the linked list is the turtle that is at the bottom of the pile, which has a null value for its down property.

 Question 14.1: Study, compile and run the following code:

 class Turtle begin private property String name; // Turtle's name private property int age; // Turtle's age in years private property double weight; // Turtle's weight in kg // NOTE: this property allows for linked lists property Turtle down; constructor Turtle(String aName, int anAge, double aWeight) begin name = aName; age = anAge; weight = aWeight; end /** Getter method for name property */ method String getName() begin return name; end /** Useful method for debugging */ public method String toString() begin return name; end end class TurtleTest begin beginMain var Turtle yertle = new Turtle("Yurtle", 103, 20); var Turtle zippy = new Turtle("Zippy", 102, 30); var Turtle bungle = new Turtle("Bungle", 101, 40); // *** see later yertle.down = bungle; bungle.down = zippy; zippy.down = null; // NOTE: not needed as zippy.down is null by default var int totalWeight = 0; for (var Turtle current = yertle; current != null; current=current.down) begin totalWeight += current.getWeight(); end System.out.println("The total weight is " + totalWeight); endMain end